 - Transfer the warmed salsa to a wide bowl or baking dish.

-- In a frying pan, heat a tortilla over medium heat.
-When the tortilla is warm and pliable, place it in the warmed salsa.
+- In a skillet, heat a tortilla over medium heat until it's warm and pliable, then place it in the warmed salsa.

-- Place another tortilla in the skillet to warm while you work on the filling for the first one.
+- Place another tortilla in the skillet to warm while you work on filling the first one.

 - Flip the first tortilla over and remove it to a cutting board, scraping it lightly along the edge of the bowl to remove excess sauce.

-- Spread 1/4 cup of the enchilada filling down the middle of the tortilla, roll, and place in a 9×13 baking dish, seam side down.
+- Spread 1/4 cup of the enchilada filling down the middle of the tortilla, roll, and place in a 9×13 baking dish.

-- Repeat steps 4-7 until all of the remaining tortillas or filling are used.
+- Repeat until all the tortillas or filling are used.

-- Whisk together the remaining salsa and sour cream and pour it over the finished enchiladas, then top with the remaining cheese.
+- Whisk together the remaining salsa and sour cream and pour it over the finished enchiladas.

-- Bake in a 375 degree oven for 10-15 minutes or until the cheese is melted and the enchiladas are heated through.
+- Bake at 375°F for 10-15 minutes or until the cheese is melted and the enchiladas are heated through.

-- Garnish with diced tomatoes, jalapeno peppers, avocado, chiles, fresh cilantro, cotija cheese, etc. if desired.
+- Top with diced tomatoes, jalapenos, avocado, etc. as desired.

 - You can use Monterey jack cheese blend, pepper jack cheese, or even a mild cheddar for these.